Puddling (agriculture)

 Puddling is the tillage of rice paddies while flooded, an ancient practice that is used to prepare for rice cultivation.
 Historically, this has been accomplished by dragging a weighted harrow across a flooded paddy field behind a buffalo or ox, and is now accomplished using mechanized approaches, often using a two-wheel tractor.

+Definition

+The term has been formally defined by Buehrer and Rose (1943) as “the destruction of the aggregated condition of the soil by mechanical manipulation within a narrow range of moisture contents above and below field capacity (0.3 bars), so that soil aggregates lose their identity and the soil is converted into a structurally more or less homogeneous mass of ultimate particles.”